Rahmasemma/Data-400-final-project/README.md

 In our bar plots (Figures 1, 2, and 3), we observed that a handful of drugs, such as **Eliquis** and **Humira**, were responsible for a disproportionate number of adverse event reports, suggesting their widespread use and potential safety concerns.
 Among reported reactions, “Death,” “Off label use,” and “Drug ineffective” stood out not only in frequency but also in severity, emphasizing the importance of monitoring treatment effectiveness and proper usage.
 By comparing drugs with death-specific reports, we identified medications like **Nuplazid** and **Dapagliflozin** that may warrant closer post-market evaluation.
 Our heatmap analysis (Figure 4) further revealed consistent overlaps between top drugs and severe adverse events like “Hospitalization” and “Neutropenia,” suggesting shared high-risk patterns across multiple therapies.
+The box plot (Figure 5) does well on identifying non-death cases (Class 0), but it struggles with precision on death cases (Class 1), which means that when the model is predicts death, it's often wrong.
+However, death is a strong (0.70), which means it captures 70% of real deaths.
+This trade-off is expected in imbalanced data.

-Finally, using a decision tree classifier (Figure 5), we demonstrated that a few adverse event terms could meaningfully separate serious from non-serious cases, offering a transparent tool for early signal detection.
+Using a decision tree classifier (Figure 6), we demonstrated that a few adverse event terms could meaningfully separate serious from non-serious cases, offering a transparent tool for early signal detection.

+The Logistic Regression Model and its Coefficients (Figure 7 & 8) show how much each drug affects the odds of death, with  positive coefficinets representing an increase in the odds of death and negative coeficients representing an decrease in the odds of death. **Eliquis**, **Nuplazid** and **Dapagliflozin** were most strongly associated with death while **Inflectra**, **Vedolizumab** and **Dupixent** where found more often in non-death cases.

+\
+**DISCLAIMER**: These are associations, not causation.
+It's possible that Deaths are more commonly reported with certain drugs due to the conditions they treat (e.g., cancer vs. allergy) and some drugs appear “safer” because they’re used in healthier populations ()

 ## Literature Cited